Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 # Design

-Let's review the implementation details in the next subsections.
+The following subsections explain the implementation strategy in more detail.

 ### Architecture
 > Fundamental structures of the feature and context (diagram).